phenomenalpotato/basic-cc-templateScanner/README.md

 # basic-cc-workflow
-A basic Cloud Conformity Template Scanner Workflow
+A basic Cloud Conformity Template Scanner Template Scanner

 How to Use: